bandcamp release (single)

 Silver Angel

-Silver Angel is a two-movement concerto for solo bassoon and string orchestra, commissioned by the Thirteen Strings Chamber Orchestra (Ottawa) and premiered by soloist Nadina Mackie.
-The project was initiated by conductor Kevin Mallon, generously supported by an Ontario Arts Council Commissioning Grant.
+Silver Angel is a two-movement concerto for solo bassoon and string orchestra, commissioned by Ottawa’s Thirteen Strings Chamber Orchestra and premiered by bassoonist Nadina Mackie.
+The project was initiated by conductor Kevin Mallon and generously supported by an Ontario Arts Council commissioning grant.

 Silver Angel is dedicated in loving memory to Maria Caravassilis (1920–2015).